facelessuser/pymdown-extensions/docs/src/markdown/development.md

 Directory      | Description
 -------------- | -----------
-`doc_theme`    | This contains document theme tweaks for the current theme `docs`         | This contains the source files for the documentation.
+`docs`         | This contains the source files for the documentation.
 `pymdownx`     | This contains the source code for all the extensions.
 `requirements` | This contains files with lists of dependencies required dependencies for continuous integration.